gbif/ssg-gb24/content/01_programme/en.md

 ### Thursday 28 September 2017

 **Finnish National Seminar "Finnish Biodiversity Information for the Benefit of Society"**
-Time: 09:00-17:00
+Time: 09:00-16:45
 Venue: University of Helsinki, Main Building, Great hall

 *The national seminar is a full-day event with talks from invited international and Finnish guest speakers including researhers of various fields as well as representatives of the natural resources administration.
-The programme gives broad insight into the various uses of openly available bioviersity data in research, governance, and teaching, and introduces the newly established Finnish Biodiversity Information Facility FinBIF [laji.fi/news/1710](https://laji.fi/news/1710).*
+The programme gives broad insight into the various uses of openly available bioviersity data in research, governance, and teaching, and introduces the newly established Finnish Biodiversity Information Facility FinBIF [laji.fi/news/1749](https://laji.fi/news/1749).*

 ### Friday 29 September 2017

-**Excursions - Vallisaari and Suomenlinna or Nuuksio National Park**
+**Excursions:  1) Vallisaari and Suomenlinna or 2) Nuuksio National Park**
 Time: 09:00-

 *The host warmly welcomes you to participate in one of the two excursions:*